IBM/doframework/README.md

 # Issues

+## Timing

+Timing nay be a delicate issue when running an experiment.
+The event streams will shut down after `after_idle_for`, while tasks may still be waiting for execution.
+This may happen if workers get throttled by too many tasks, which reduces the compute resources per task.

+One way to tackle this is to `ray submit` the application when the `<inputs_bucket>` is empty and then upload new `input.json` files at controlled time intervals.

 ## Idle

 When an experiment goes idle, or it does not go through full cycle, this may have to do with `after_idle_for`.